allexs82/PVZGW2RandomizerBot/README.md

 1. **Clone the repository**:
 2. **Configure the bot**:
-   - Setup env var called PVZGW2RandomizerBotToken with your token or put token.txt.
+   - Setup env var called `PVZGW2RandomizerBotToken` with your token or put `token.txt`.
    - Token can be obtained on the [Discord Developer Portal](https://discord.com/developers).
+You need bot with `applications.commands` scope.
 3. **Build and run the bot**:
    - Using Gradle:
      ```bash